SModelS/smodels/docs/manual/source/Installation.rst

    for user-specific installations.

-   Note that this installation method will install smodels into the default system or user directory (e.g. ~/.local/lib/python3/site-packages/).
+   Note that this installation method will install smodels into the default system or user directory (e.g. ~/.local/lib/python3.10/site-packages/).
    Depending on your platform, the environment variables $PATH, $PYTHONPATH, $LD_LIBRARY_PATH (or $DYLD_LIBRARY_PATH) might have to be set appropriately.
    Be aware that the example files and the |parameters| discussed in the manual will also be located in your default system or user directory.
-Furthermore the database folder is not included (see :ref:`database installation <installingDB>` below). pip will *not* attempt at compiling the SModelS tools (Pythia6|8, NLL-fast, Resummino).
-However, when trying to compute cross sections, an attempt will be made at compiling the respective tools on the fly.
+Furthermore the database folder is not included (see :ref:`database installation <installingDB>` below). pip will *not* attempt at compiling the SModelS tools (Pythia6|8, NLL-fast, Resummino) at install time.
+However, when trying to compute cross sections, an attempt will be made at compiling the respective tools on the fly, at runtime.
    This installation method is best suited for experienced python users.